fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.15.0 =
+* [Added] Adds a setting Provide Templates at Vehicles > Options.
+Lets users toggle the provided templates for archive and single vehicles.
+* [Added] Adds WS Form to the list of recognized form builders in the Singles Contact Form setting.
+* [Fixed] Bug fix.
+Fixes the Add Listings Page button in the settings.
+This button stopped adding a new row to the Listings Pages table in 14.14.0.
+* [Changed] Edits WP All Import integration to detect semicolon as an option delimiter in addition to pipes and commas.
+* [Changed] Changes tested up to version number to 6.5.5.

 = 14.14.2 =
 * [Fixed] Adds a meta noindex nofollow tag to inventory archives that are filtered by 2 or more of our taxonomies.
 Prevent /inventory/make/toyota/make/lexus/fuel/gas/ from being indexed or followed by bots.
 * [Fixed] Bug fix.
 Register scripts in the dashboard.
 The location taxonomy add phone and add hours buttons were broken because the script powering them stopped loading.